Garnet (Steven Universe)

 Garnet is a character from the animated series Steven Universe, created by Rebecca Sugar.
-She is a Gem, a fictional alien being that exists as a magical gemstone projecting a holographic body.
-Garnet is a fusion — i.e., two Gems combining personalities and appearances as one shared holographic body — formed by two Gems named Ruby and Sapphire, who choose to remain permanently fused out of love for each other.
+Based on the real world mineral garnet, Garnet is a Gem, a fictional alien being that exists as a magical gemstone projecting a holographic body.
+Garnet is a fusion — i.e., two Gems combining personalities and appearances as one shared holographic body — formed by two Gems named Ruby and Sapphire, who choose, out of love for each other, to remain permanently (but reversibly) fused.